 UPSC Civil Services (CS) Exam 2017

 Union Public Service Commission (UPSC) conducts Civil Services (CS) Examination at All India Level.
 UPSC Civil Services Examination is conducted for recruitment to various Civil Services of the Government of India, including Indian Administrative Service (IAS), Indian Foreign Service (IFS), Indian Police Service (IPS), Indian Revenue Service (IRS) among others.
-The Preliminary Examination will be held on 18 Jun 2017.
+The Preliminary Examination was held on 18 Jun 2017.
+Candidates who have qualified the prelims exam can appear in the Civil Services Preliminary Examination 2017 which will be held on 28 Oct 2017 onwards.
 Candidates can read the complete details of UPSC Civil Services (CS) Exam 2017 such as application form, eligibility criteria, vacancy details, exam pattern etc. on this page.

 IAS 2017 Notification by UPSC has been released at website www.upsc.gov.in.
 Get here complete details of UPSC IAS 2017 such as application form, admit card, results, exam pattern, syllabus, eligibility criteria.